Tropical coamoeba and torus-equivariant homological mirror symmetry for the projective space: Introduction

 from the set $F_2$ of codimension two faces of $P_i$ called the {\em sign}, satisfying conditions in Definition \ref{def:tropical_coamoeba}.
 One can associate a directed $A_\infty$-category with a tropical coamoeba, and the conditions in Definition \ref{def:tropical_coamoeba} ensure that this $A_\infty$-category is equivalent to $\Fuk \Wtilde$.
 This enables us to divide Conjecture \ref{conj:equiv_hms} into two steps:

 \begin{conjecture} Let $\Delta$ be a convex lattice polytope in $\bR^n$ containing the origin in its interior.
-Then the following hold: \begin{itemize} \item There is a Laurent polynomial $W : (\bCx)^n \to \bC$ whose Newton polytope coincides with $\Delta$ and a tropical coamoeba $G$ of $W$, so that the $A_\infty$-category $\scA_\Gtilde$ associated with $G$ is quasi-equivalent to $\Fuk \Wtilde$;
+Then the following hold: \begin{itemize} \item There is a Laurent polynomial $W : (\bCx)^n \to \bC$ such that \begin{itemize} \item the Newton polytope of $W$ coincides with $\Delta$, and \item there exists a tropical coamoeba $G$ of $W$. \end{itemize} This implies that the $A_\infty$-category $\scA_\Gtilde$ associated with $G$ is quasi-equivalent to $\Fuk \Wtilde$;

 \item The derived category of the $A_\infty$-category $\scA_\Gtilde$ is equivalent to the derived category of $\bT$-equivariant coherent sheaves on the toric Fano stack $X$ associated with $\Delta$;

 \end{itemize} \end{conjecture}